by Rosalyn Carson-DeWitt, MD

 If you are breastfeeding, talk to your doctor before you go for your test.
 Your doctor may recommend that you pump breast milk ahead of time and use it until the contrast materials are no longer in your body.

-At the test center, the talk to the staff if you ever have or had:
+At the test center, the talk to the staff if you have or ever have had:

 Description of Test